visualize-admin/visualization-tool/readme/testing-performance.md

 replacing the `script-name` with an actual name of the test you want to run.
-Optionally, you can tweak the configuration of each test by directly modifying the `options` object inside a given script and running `yarn k6:codegen` to make the JavaScript files up-to-date.
+Optionally, you can tweak the configuration of each test by directly modifying the `options` object inside a given script.

 For the GraphQL tests, you'll also need to pass `--env ENV=(test|int|prod)` flag to point to the proper environment and